Data-driven advertising can be looked at as a subset of data-driven marketing.

 You have the ability to create highly-targeted campaigns with personalized messaging to resonate with consumers.
 Data enables you to target the right prospect in the right way across multiple touchpoints in the customer journey.

-Reduce Costs and Risks With Predictive Advertising
+Reduce Costs and Risks With Predictive Analytics

 Predictive analytics involves using data, AI, and statistical algorithms to predict outcomes and consumer responses.
 With predictive analytics, you can develop accurate and targeted marketing strategies based on insights gained from past campaign performance.
-Essentially, predictive advertising can help you fully utilize data sets to drive business decisions that reduce costs and risks.
+Essentially, predictive analytics can help you fully utilize data sets to drive business decisions that reduce costs and risks.

 More Efficient Media Buying Strategy